mathigon/textbooks/transformations-and-symmetry/content.md

 ::: column(width=220)

     x-media(src="images/higgs.png" width=220 height=150)
-    p.caption The paths taken by particle fragments after a collision.
+    p.caption The paths taken by particle fragments after a collision

 ::: column.grow
 It turns ou that, just by knowing about symmetry, physicists can derive most